wazuh/wazuh-documentation/source/user-manual/capabilities/wazuh-archives.rst

 Perform the following steps to install the Atomic Red Team PowerShell module on a Windows 11 endpoint using PowerShell as an administrator.

 #.
-Run the command below to modify PowerShell default execution policy to ``RemoteSigned``:
+Run the command below to modify the PowerShell default execution policy to ``RemoteSigned``:

    .. code-block:: powershell